wasp-lang/wasp/waspc/README.md

 To run end-to-end tests only, you can do `cabal test e2e-test` (or `/run test:e2e`).

+### End-to-end (e2e) tests

+Besides unit tests, we have e2e tests that run `waspc` on a couple of prepared projects, check that they successfully run, and also compare generated code with the expected generated code (golden output).

+This means that when you make a change in your code that affects the generated code, e2e tests will fail while showing a diff between the new generated code and the expected (golden) one.
+This gives you an opportunity to observe these differences and ensure that they are intentional and that you are satisfied with them.
+If you notice something unexpected or weird, you have an opportunity to fix it.
+Once you are indeed happy with the changes in the generated code, you will want to update the expected (golden) output to the new (current) output, so that tests pass.

 ## Code analysis

 To run the code analysis, run: